Easy Baked Sushi

 What I love most about this deconstructed version of sushi is how affordable it is!
 It’s perfect for family dinner and costs way less than your traditional sushi dinner.

-This Easy Sushi Bake Recipe helps us scratch our sushi itch without spending too much money!
+This Easy Sushi Bake Recipe helps us scratch our sushi itch without spending too much money or time on it.

 I know it’s frustrating when you don’t have all of the ingredients on hand for a recipe, so here are a few substitution suggestions!